Augmentations and immersed Lagrangian fillings: Immersed maps and the cellular DGA

 \section{Immersed maps and the cellular DGA}

 In \cite{RuSu1, RuSu2, RuSu25}, a cellular version of Legendrian contact homology is introduced and shown to be equivalent to the usual LCH DGA in the case of closed Legendrian surfaces.
 In Sections \ref{sec:4-1} and \ref{sec:4-2}, we briefly review the cellular DGA and extend its definition to the case of (compact) Legendrian cobordisms.
 The DGA of the identity cobordisms is computed in Section \ref{sec:4-3} and shown to be a mapping cylinder DGA.
 In Section \ref{sec:4-4} a cellular version, $F_\comp$, of the immersed LCH functor is defined with a domain category consisting of $\rho$-graded Legendrians equipped with some additional data and with compact Legendrian cobordisms as morphisms.
 Finally, in Section \ref{sec:4-5} we state in Proposition \ref{prop:Fisomorph} a precise relationship between the immersed and cellular LCH functors, $F$ and $F_{\comp}$, that will allow us to work with $F_{\comp}$ in place of $F$ when considering induced augmentation sets; see Corollary \ref{cor:augmentationset}.
-Specifically, after unifying the domain categories by precomposing with suitable functors, $F$ and $F_{\comp}$ become isomorphic.
-The proof of the isomorphism is an extension of the isomorphism between the cellular and LCH DGAs for closed Legendrian surfaces from \cite{RuSu1, RuSu2, RuSu25}, and the details are postponed until the Appendices \ref{app:iso} and \ref{app:A}.
+Specifically, after unifying the domain categories by precomposing with suitable functors, $F$ and $F_{\comp}$ become isomorphic. \dr{This isomorphism is an extension of the isomorphism between the cellular and LCH DGAs for closed Legendrian surfaces from \cite{RuSu1, RuSu2, RuSu25}, and is presented here in a condensed manner.
+A more detailed presentation appears in Appendices A and B of the preprint version of this article \cite{PanRu2Arxiv}.}